Livingston – Billings – Glendive

 The mountains and foothills near Red Lodge offer many outdoor recreational opportunities.
 Many made possible by the Beartooth Recreational Trails Association.
 Hikers have many trails to choose from.
 This organization also promotes bicycling and Nordic skiing.

 Red Lodge has wonderful events.
 Highly acclaimed is the Red Lodge Music Festival.
 Participants learn and enjoy: musical groups include wind ensembles, jazz ensembles, and orchestras.
 Talent shows, ball games and more make this event so enjoyable.
 Performances, by faculty and students, are scheduled for the general public and are held at the Red Lodge Civic Center Auditorium.
-For 2020, this event runs June 6-14.
-Check their Web site for details.
-2020 Season is Cancelled.
-Next festival is June 5-13, 2021.
+2021 season is cancelled due to Covid concerns.

 The Home of Champions Rodeo is another annual event in Red Lodge.
+Parades add to the fun.
 Its quite spectacular and draws huge crowds.
-For 2020, the rodeo runs July 2-4.
-Parades for all add to the fun.
+For 2021, the rodeo runs July 2-4.

 Horseback riding is a popular activity in the Red Lodge area.
 You can choose Elk River Outfitters Horseback Rides (406) 860-3699 near Red Lodge or check out the horses at Whispering Winds Horse Adventures (406) 671-6836 near the town of Roberts about 10 miles north of Red Lodge.
 Always call ahead for “reservations.”